top of page

 If you need personal guidance on your belting, book a lesson with Tina and she'll help you make adjustments that will make you wonder “why aren’t other coaches teaching me this!”

-Book a lesson with me here:
+Book a lesson here: